 Among households in Nibley, approximately 82% are married, 9% are single parent households with kids under 18, and 8% are single (6% living alone).
 When considering the unit breakdown in Nibley, which is nearly all single family detached residential, it becomes apparent that there is a sizeable portion of young, single residents who might benefit from more housing diversity.
 Given relationship statistics in the City, a sizeable number of individuals are living either in a traditional single family home by themselves or with other unrelated individuals.
-Additionaly, recent trends in the United States, including Utah, show that demand for smaller lots and smaller homes with minimal maintenance is increasing.
 Again, considering that 45% of households do not have kids under 18, and 8% of the population is considered single, there could be sizeable demand for greater housing diversity options.

-The average household size in Nibley is 3.8 persons .
+The average household size in Nibley is 3.81 persons .
 According to the American Community Survey 2009 - 2013, the average household income in Cache County was \$49,506, in Nibley is \$64,613.
 Nibley has a large population of residents who are under fifteen years of age, and a large population in its early thirties.
 Consideration should be given in housing, transportation and land use decision-making to the impacts that will affect the largest parts of the City's population now, and in ten and twenty years.